martin25tung/sleep-tracker/README.md

 11. In fragment_sleep_tracker.xml
 12. In SleepTrackerFragment inside onCreateView()
 13. Finally, as always, make sure your code builds and runs without errors.

+## Coroutines for Long-running Operations
+1. Open the SleepTrackerViewModel.kt file.
+2. Define viewModelJob and assign it an instance of Job
+3. Override onCleared() and cancel all coroutines.
+4. Define a uiScope for the coroutines
+5. Define a variable, tonight, to hold the current night, and make it MutableLiveData
+6. Define a variable, nights.
+Then getAllNights() from the database and assign to the nights variable
+7. To initialize the tonight variable, create an init block and call initializeTonight(), which you'll define in the next step
+8. Implement initializeTonight().
+In the uiScope, launch a coroutine.
+9. Implement getTonightFromDatabase().
+Define is as a private suspend function that returns a nullable SleepNight, if there is no current started sleepNight.
+10. Inside the function body, return the result from a coroutine that runs in the Dispatchers.IO context:
+11. Let the coroutine get tonight from the database.
+If the start and end times are the not the same, meaning, the night has already been completed, return null.
+Otherwise, return night
+12. Implement onStartTracking(), the click handler for the Start button
+13. Inside onStartTracking(), launch a coroutine in uiScope
+14. Inside the coroutine, create a new SleepNight, which captures the current time as the start time
+15. Call insert() to insert it into the database.
+You will define insert() shortly
+16. Set tonight to the new night
+17. Define insert() as a private suspend function that takes a SleepNight as its argument
+18. For the body of insert(), launch a coroutine in the IO context and insert the night into the database

+### Add Click Handlers for the Buttons
+1. Add onStopTracking() to the view model.
+Launch a coroutine in the uiScope.
+2. Implement update() using the same pattern as insert()
+3. Analogously, implement onClear() and clear()
+4. Open fragment_sleep_tracker.xml and add click handlers to the three buttons

+### Display the data
+1. Add code to transform nights into a nightsString using the formatNights() function from Util.kt:
+2. In fragment_sleep_tracker.xml, in the TextView, in the android:text property, replace the resource string with a reference to nightsString
+3. In Util.kt and uncomment the commented code.
+4. Rebuild and run your code.